 Presently, I am the executive director of Companion Community Development Alternatives, a small NGO doing collaborative development work in Central America.

-I have six children and eleven grandchildren, of which five are biracial.
+I have six children and nine grandchildren, of which five are biracial.